benlipkin/braincode/README.md

 **Sample run**

-To decode program structure (seq v for v if) from the TF-IDF program representations:
+To decode program structure (seq vs. for vs. if) from the TF-IDF program representations:

 ```bash
 python braincode prda -e code-tfidf -f task-structure